amandazhuyilan/Breakfast-Burrito/README.md

   - [Loop detecting](https://github.com/amandazhuyilan/Castro-Street/blob/master/Problems-and-Solutions/hasLoop.py): Uses          Floyd's hare-and-turtle algorithm, make a fast pointer that travels in two nodes at a time, and a slow pointer that            travels one node at a time.
 If there exists a loop in the linked-list, fast and slow will meet.
 * [Graphs](https://github.com/amandazhuyilan/Castro-Street/blob/master/Data-Structures/graph.py)

-  Constructing a graph in an adjacency list format with ```defaultdict``` (imported from ```collections```) when adding an edge for not existing vertex, this will not throw KeyError exception like the normal dictionary function, but will just create a new vertex along with this edge).
+  Constructing a graph in an adjacency list format with ```defaultdict``` (imported from ```collections```) when adding an edge for not existing vertex, this will not throw KeyError exception like the normal dictionary function, but will just create a new vertex along with this edge.

   - BFS for graphs: By implementing a queue and a ```visited``` list to keep track of if the nodes of a vertex, starting with the source, BFS prints out the neighbouring nodes of the vertex and moves on to the next one by popping the queue.